Menu

 • Teachers and teaching assistants have developed sufficient expertise in the teaching of phonics which ensures consistency from year to year.

-• Teachers have clear understanding of how children learn to read and write from the EYFS
+• Teachers have clear understanding of how children learn to read and write from the EYFS.

 • Children are provided with books for reading at home that are closely matched to the phonic phase they are working at.
+In Reception the sounds are sent home for children to practise.

 • All classes have a story at the end of the day, in KS1 the children vote for the story they would like to read.